crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 * **Gensim Doc2vec testing phase** uses the both the training data and testing data to evaluate the model performance.
 This phase is not exposed to the user.
   * Training data: should have best similarity to itself
+    * As below: For jobs, 419 out of 442 samples is the #1 similar sample to itself so it is pretty good
+    * For Trainings: only 190 is list as top so more training iteration or larger document vector may yield better results
   * Testing data: in this project, eyeball verification is employed though more sophisticated methods are available

 ![Testing Phase](/vec2rec/images/test.png)

 ### Front end – for Similarity Queries